awpala/programming-primer/README.md

 *(N.B.
 These Boolean operators use an evaluation scheme called **short-circuiting** or **lazy evaluation**.
 In* `op1 && op2` *, if* `op1` *is* `false` *, this renders the entire expression* `false` *by default and therefore* `op2` *is not evaluated at all.
 Similarly, in* `op1 || op2` *, if* `op1` *is* `true` *, this renders the entire expression* `true` *by default and therefore* `op2` *is not evaluated at all.)*

-The operator rules are listed for each operator with respect to its number of **operands** (where the operands `op1`, `op2`, and `op3` in general can be either values or arbitrary expressions) and **associativity** (i.e., left-to-right L → R, or right-to-left L ← R).

-In general, the JavaScript interpreter reads the JavaScript source code file (e.g., `index.js`) from top-to-bottom, and then evaluates each statement encountered from left to right.
+In general, the JavaScript interpreter reads the JavaScript source code file (e.g., `index.js`) from top-to-bottom, and then evaluates each statement encountered from left to right (or right-to-left for the corresponding operators with R ← L associativity).
 Once an operator is encountered, the corresponding operand(s) is/are evaluated and then the operation is performed, returning a resulting value.
 Operators can be generally chained in this manner (i.e., where the resulting value is passed as an operand to a subsequent operator), giving rise to arbitrarily complex expressions and statements.

 A few illustrative examples demonstrating operator precedence are as follows: